Music Venues in DC – And Beyond

 For over 20 years, Laporta’s has offered the area’s best jazz performances — offered seven days a week during its dinner service.
 Regulars at LaPorta’s include acclaimed jazz singers Sharon Clark, Patrice Ferris, and Ester Haynes.
 Laporta’s also features Be Bop, Scat, Big Band, Classical, Fusion, Dixieland, Gospel, and Bluegrass acts.
 Check out its calendar here.

 227 Maple Avenue East, Vienna, VA 22180

 Jamyn is a huge fan of this hidden gem.
-Jammin Java offers live music seven nights a week, often with two shows a night on the weekends, including national, regional and locally renowned artists.
-Jammin Java artists run the gamut from full-on rock bands to solo singer/songwriters.
+Jammin Java offers live music seven nights a week, often with two shows a night on the weekends, including national, regional, and locally renowned artists.
+Jammin Java artists run the gamut from full-on rock bands to solo singers/songwriters.
 It is home to many kids’ and family-oriented performers as well.
 Check out the Lobby Bar for a drink and be sure to try the Union Pie, Jammin Java’s New Jersey style thin-crust pizza.

 1551 Trap Road, Vienna, VA 22182